-The major portion of Scandic's operations are in Sweden and Norway and represent slightly more than 72 percent of the group's net sales in 2017 and slightly more than 87 percent of the group's adjusted EBITDA.
-For the largest reporting units in Sweden and Norway, including the parent company and consolidation, we have examined the yearend book closing, executed a review of the interim report as of 30 September, we have undertaken hotel visits on an ongoing basis and we have executed an assessment and testing of key controls regarding the financial reporting.
+The major portion of Scandic's operations are in Sweden, Norway and Finland and represent slightly more than 86% of the group's net sales in 2018 and slightly more than 84% of the group's adjusted EBITDA.
+For the largest reporting units in Sweden, Norway and Finland, including the parent company and consolidation, we have examined the year-end book closing, executed a review of the interim report as of September 30, we have undertaken hotel visits on an ongoing basis and we have executed an assessment and testing of key controls regarding the financial reporting.

-For the reporting units in Denmark and Finland, we have audited the annual book closing and have executed a review of the September book closing as a part of the overall review of the group's interim report.
+For the reporting unit in Denmark, we have audited the annual book closing and have executed a review of the September book closing as a part of the overall review of the group's interim report.
 We have also undertaken hotel visits, on an ongoing basis, and have tested certain key controls.